apollographql/apollo-server/packages/apollo-server-defer/README.md

 #### Transport:

 - @defer requires a transport layer that is able to stream or push data to the client, like websockets or server side events.
-If the transport layer does not support this, Apollo Server should fallback to normal execution and ignore @defer.
+If the transport layer does not support this, Apollo Server should fallback to normal execution and ignore @defer, while providing a warning message on the console.
 - Note: Deferred queries are not able to be refetched in isolation.
 So links like apollo-link-retry and apollo-link-error might need to ignore patches for now.

 #### Restrictions on @defer usage:

 - _Mutations:_ already execute serially, so there does not seem to be any use case for @defer.
 We should throw an error if @defer is applied to the root mutation type.
-However, @defer should apply normally for the selection set on a mutation.

 - _Non-Nullable Types_: Deferring non-nullable types may lead to unexpected behavior when errors occur, since errors will propagate up to a nullable field.
 We do not want a deferred field to propagate errors up to its parent.
 The fields returned with the initial response should not be nulled by a deferred error - it makes things easier to reason about as all patches are strictly additive.

 - _@defer should apply regardless of data availability_